BrPollux/Countdown-Game--BirKelime-BirIslem/README.md

 # Countdown-Game--BirKelime-BirIslem
+Countdown is a British game show involving word and number tasks.
 A solver for the countdown game.
 Written in C#